kkkamur07/food103seg-calories/reports/README.md

 Some of the key metrics we track include:

-	•	*Total API requests:* Counts every request made to our service, helping us monitor usage patterns.
+**Total API requests:** Counts every request made to our service, helping us monitor usage patterns.
-	•	*API errors:* Logs the number of errors encountered, allowing us to catch spikes in failures or investigate specific problem cases.
+**API errors:** Logs the number of errors encountered, allowing us to catch spikes in failures or investigate specific problem cases.
-	•	*Latency (inference time):* Measures how long the model takes to process each request.
+**Latency (inference time):** Measures how long the model takes to process each request.
 Latency is also tracked as an SLO.
-	•	*Input image size:* Monitors the size of uploaded images, which helps in identifying unusually large requests that might need special handling or could lead to performance issues.
+**Input image size:** Monitors the size of uploaded images, which helps in identifying unusually large requests that might need special handling or could lead to performance issues.

 By collecting these metrics, we gain visibility into the health and performance of our model and API in production.
 For example, we can quickly spot if latency increases, error rates spike, or input trends change over time.
 This monitoring approach supports proactive maintenance, helps in scaling decisions, and makes it easier to ensure a reliable, responsive service as usage grows or shifts.